 - Thermoset plastic flour, often used in electrical insulation and auto parts

-So while there might not be any one material that can replace asbestos wholesale, there are certainly some very good options – several of which are natural and all of which are much safer from a health perspective than asbestos.
+So while there might not be any single material that can replace asbestos wholesale, there are certainly some very good options – several of which are natural and all of which are much safer from a health perspective than asbestos.

 Myth 5: Asbestos in Talcum Powder Causes Ovarian Cancer